aarora80/aarora80.github.io/README.md

 - Full-Stack Development 💻
 - Mathematical Statistics and Algorithm Analysis 📈
-- Data Science 📊
+- Data Science and Intelligent Analytics 📊
-- Computer Vision 🤖
+- Applied Machine Learning and Predictive Modeling  🤖
-- Natural Language Processing 🤖
+- Representation Learning and Perception (CV/NLP) 🧠
-- Recommender Systems 🤖
+- Generative AI and Recommender Systems 🎯

-Recently, I have worked for **Qualitest** - an AI-Led Quality Engineering Company, as a **Machine Learning Engineer Intern** where I:
+Recently, I am working at **Intel Corporation** as an **AI/ML Software Engineering Intern**, where I am contributing to:

-- Built end-to-end applications to integrate various testing models.
+- Next-gen internal platforms that harness advanced AI for intelligent information discovery
-- Designed an AI interface to automate Quality Assurance Testing using machine learning models and artificial intelligence.
+- Adaptive ML systems for automating complex workflows
-- Collaborated on optimizing feature selection for their Qualisense model powered by OpenAI.
+- Robust pipelines enabling real-time, AI-driven insights at scale

-I am currently working as an **Undergraduate Research Assistant** under **Dr. YooJung Choi**, conducting research at a probabilistic reasoning and learning lab, focusing on trustworthy AI/ML and advanced probabilistic models.
+I am also currently working as an **Undergraduate Research Assistant** under **Dr. YooJung Choi**, conducting research at a probabilistic reasoning and learning lab, focusing on trustworthy AI/ML and advanced probabilistic models.
 My current project involves:

 - Developing methods for image inpainting using Sum-Product Networks (SPNs) and Probabilistic Factor Graphs (PFGs).
 - Training these models on a diverse dataset of images with missing sections.